bootloader-studio/PerforceClientConfiguration/README.md

 A tool to help automatically configure new Perforce clients by running when a new workspace has been setup

 # Disclaimers
 The code assumes that your workspace name and workspace root directory folder are the same.
-It is generally good practice to do this, but if you do not there is an infinite loop
+It is generally good practice to do this, but if you do not there is an infinite loop Compiling the current codebnase requires Qt: https://www.qt.io/

 # Info
 The code can be adopted to your own needs, we update it with the settings that we use internally.